dneuman/Weather/README.md

 ## Current Work
 I'm investigating smoothing techniques such as adding polynomial regression to lowess, and possibly SSA.
 An interesting discussion on smoothing can be found at: https://tamino.wordpress.com/2014/01/11/smooth-3/

 **Update**: Polynomial regression has been added to lowess, but it is less useful than I expected.
-Higher orders allow more peaks and valleys, so there is actually *less* smoothing of the data (unless you use a really large window), although the RMS error is reduced.
-Onwards to look at Singular Spectrum Analysis.
+Higher orders allow more peaks and valleys, so there is actually *less* smoothing of the data.
+This could be useful if you have an idea of the shape of the data (order = # of peaks and values + 1) and use a large window.
+I tried removing the weighting function, but this added lots of discontinuities.

 ## Upcoming Changes
 * I will eventually move the smoothing functions into their own file to make them useful elsewhere.